graphql/graphql-scalars/scalars/contributed/chillicream/short.md

 `Short` provides stronger type safety and validation for values that must fit within a signed 16-bit range.

-This scalar is based on the .NET `Int16` type.

 # Recommended name

 The recommended name for this scalar is `Short`.